JosephiusX/NodeExpressReact/README.md

 I HAD keys.js in .gitignore INSTEAD OF  dev.js

 # Must reset all credentials as they have now been posted publically

+all creds have been deleted (fresh slate)

+lets setup mongodb project clusters with unique connection strings

+next we just need to add new credentials for google+ api as it is already enabled

+finally I need to fill out the production keys in my heroku app.

+git  commit and git push heroku